robbrockbank/calico-mesos-deployments/docs/ManualInstallCalicoMesos.md

 ```
 We provide the `ETCD_AUTHORITY` environment variable here to allow the  `calico_mesos` plugin to function properly when called by `mesos-slave`.
 Be sure to replace it with the address of your running etcd server.

-## 9. Launch Tasks
+## Next steps
-With your cluster up and running, you can now [Launch Tasks with Calico Networking using Marathon](../README.md#3-launching-tasks).
+See the [Using Calico Mesos Guide](UsingCalicoMesos.md) for info on how to test your cluster and launch tasks networked with Calico.

 [![Analytics](https://ga-beacon.appspot.com/UA-52125893-3/calico-containers/docs/mesos/ManualInstallCalicoMesos.md?pixel)](https://github.com/igrigorik/ga-beacon)